michaelszymczak/jekyll-sandbox/app/_posts/2016-06-06-testing-business-rules-2.md

 ## Progress update

-It may not be obvious at first sight, but have we achieved a lot so far:
+It may not be obvious at first sight, but so far we have achieved a lot:

 - Subject matter expert, QA tester and developer discussed various scenarios and identified business rules of the new functionality.
 - QA tester with the developer's help adapted the specification so that it can be run